gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.14
+Update Splunk python SDK to 1.6.14

+New alerts:
+`IndexerLevel - Slow peer from remote searches`

+Updated dashboard:
+`hec_performance` as per pull request from jordanfelle

 ### 2.5.13
 Minor fixes for app inspect (new empty lookup file)